intellectronica/azure-cosmos-db-sql-python-flask-webapp/README.md

-# azure-cosmos-db-sql-python-webapp
+# azure-cosmos-db-sql-python-flask-webapp

-This sample shows Python web application (Flask) using Azure Cosmos DB SQL API and the Azure Cosmos DB Python SDK.
+This sample shows a Python web application (Flask) using Azure Cosmos DB SQL API and the Azure Cosmos DB Python SDK.

 ## Prerequisites